School buildings

 A History of Innovation

 Maine Township High Schools have always been on the cutting edge of education.
-It was true when Maine was probably the only school in Illinois offering telegraphy and automotive repair in 1915.
-It remains the case today, as District 207 might be the only district in the nation where every teacher is following a coaching plan to improve student learning.
+It was true when Maine High School was probably the only school in Illinois offering telegraphy and automotive repair in 1915.
+It remains the case today, as District 207 has many programs in place that are helping to increase student learning and engagement.

 All along the way, there have been many landmarks.
 A first yearbook in 1913.
 The High School Cadet Corp. was formed in 1918 to provide basic military training for Maine students.
 A chapter of the National Honor Society in 1922.